matheushjs/ElfCudaLibs/ElfColCnt/README.md

 The first thread among all threads launched has to compare bead *0* with all beads following it, giving a total of *N-1* operations.
 Hence, the depth of this algorithm is *N-1*, which explains the first part of this approach's name *NSteps*.
 It is also called *SingleRow* because the grid of blocks of threads is 1-dimensional.

+<a name="halfsteps-singlerow"></a>
+HalfSteps SingleRow
+---

+This parallelization involves a change in the simple sequential algorithm shown previously.
+There, each bead is compared the all following beads, until the last bead is reached.
+Here, each bead is compared to the following beads, but when the end is reached we compare with the beads *0*, *1*, and so forth.
+In this fashion, each bead has to be compared with *s\** beads that follow, where *s\* = (N - 2) / 2*.
+There is one caveat, though, depending on the value of *N*, the number of beads in the vector:

+1. If *N* is odd, each bead is compared with *s\** beads that follows;

+2. If *N* is even, each bead is compared with *s\** beads that follows, and the **first half** of the beads must execute **1 more comparison**.

+The memory usage of our implementation is similar to that in Section *NSteps SingleRow*.
+The vector of *N* beads is divided in segments of 1024 beads, and we launch a block for each segment; block *i* will compare the beads of segment *i* with beads in the segments *i*, *i+1* and so forth.
+Each thread is responsible for one bead, which is read in a register, and the the segments are iteratively read in shared memory, which is used as a **cache for segments**.
+Initially, we read segments *i* and *i+1* into shared memory; when segment *i* is fully processed, we read segment *i+2* in its place.

+This implementation has depth *s\* + 1 = N/2*, in the even *N* case, hence why the name of this implementation is *HalfSteps*.
+The grid of GPU blocks is uni-dimensional, which also explains the *SingleRow* portion.

+<a name="sequential-linear"></a>
+Sequential Linear
+---

+This is a sequential implementation with *O(n)* complexity.
+In this implementation we allocate a tri-dimensional array of *char*.
+The element *x,y,z* of this array should store how many beads there are in the position *x,y,z* in the tri-dimensional space.
+For this to work, we need:

+1. The allocated array must be big enough to cover all possible locations of the beads;

+2. The beads' coordinates must be integer values, i.e. the space where beads are located must be discrete.

+This implementation is motivated by the problem of Protein Structure Prediction, because some prediction algorithms model the protein as a set of connected beads whose coordinates are integers.
+Also, since the beads are connected, the space occupied by the protein is limited; that is, a protein with *N* beads can't exceed a space whose axes have dimensions of about *2 \* N*.

+The steps of the algorithm are:

+1. Allocate a tri-dimensional array of sufficient size;

+2. For each bead in the vector, take the bead position *x,y,z* and set the element *x,y,z* of the array to 0;

+4. Create a *collision* variable initialized to 0;

+5. For each bead in the vector, take its position *x,y,z*, read the element *x,y,z* of the array in variable *K*, then

+	1. increment *collision* in *K* units;

+	2. increment the element *x,y,z* of the array in 1 unit;

+Each of the steps is *O(n)* so the whole procedure is also *O(n)*.

 <a name="nsteps-multirow"></a>
 NSteps MultiRow
 ---

+**This approach has been discontinued due to its lack of usefulness and, therefore, has been removed from the repository.**

 This implementation also parallelizes the outer *for* loop of the simple sequential algorithm presented earlier.
 What changes here is the parallel implementation, since 2 ways of implementing the same parallel description were glimpsed.
 In this version, the *vector* of beads is also divided in what we called segments in the previous section.
 However, here we launch *N \* N* GPU blocks in a way such that the block *i,j* compares the beads of segment *i* with the beads of segment *j*, as long as *j \>= i*.